Mission statement BAPS Junior Board

 Additionally, the Junior board aims at intensively promoting Open Science within the field of Psychology, and to raise awareness about researchers’ ecological footprint, especially when travelling abroad.
 Finally, the Junior board aims at reflecting on how new (social) communication tools (e.g., Facebook, Twitter, blogs) can help to disseminate scientific research to the broader scientific community and the general public.

-Emilie Caspar is a postdoctoral researcher at the Center for Research in Cognition and Neurosciences at ULB.
+Emilie Caspar is a postdoctoral researcher at the Center for Research in Cognition and Neuroscience at ULB.
 She is the treasurer of the Junior BAPS.
 Her research interests are strongly embedded in social neurosciences.
-Specifically, she studies how obeying orders changes individual cognition and social behaviours and on what neuro-cognitive processes protect individuals from compliance to immoral or illegitimate orders.
+Specifically, she studies how obeying orders changes individual cognition and social behaviours and what neuro-cognitive processes protect individuals from compliance to immoral or illegitimate orders

 Jaana Van Overwalle